paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 Ex.
 Ord.
 No. 13634, Dec.
 21, 2012, 77 F.R.
 77249, reestablished Commission and extended term until Sept.
 30, 2013.

 #### Executive Order No. 13621
 Ex.
 Ord.
 No. 13621, July 26, 2012, 77 F.R.
 45471, which established the White House Initiative on Educational Excellence for African Americans, the Federal Interagency Working Group on Educational Excellence for African Americans, and the President’s Advisory Commission on Educational Excellence for African Americans, was superseded by Ex.
 Ord.
 No. 14050, § 4(a), Oct.
 19, 2021, 86 F.R.
-58556, set out below.
+58556, formerly set out below.

 #### Extension of Term of President’s Advisory Commission on Educational Excellence for African Americans
 Term of President’s Advisory Commission on Educational Excellence for African Americans extended until Sept.
 30, 2023, by Ex.
 Ord.
 No. 14048, Sept.
 30, 2021, 86 F.R.
 55465, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.